-No!
-We have designed this as a structured programs that is broken down into quarters (about 10 weeks long), and within those quarters are courses.
-Each course has learning objectives and is taught by an instructor.
-There are weekly lectures, assignments, quizzes discussions, projects, etc. We wanted to create a program that would move students through their learning in a timely fashion, since the need for amazing new midwives is so great, and we are tired of waiting!!!
+Not quite!
+We have designed these as structured programs that move through courses on a schedule.
+Each course has learning objectives, video lectures, discussions, final projects, etc. We wanted to create a program that would move students through their learning in a timely fashion, since the need for amazing new midwives is so great, and we are tired of waiting!!!
 That said, we do not utilize grades, and you are welcome to work ahead or behind within the structure of each unit.

-2) About how many hours a week are going to be required to complete the assignments?
+2) About how many hours a week are required to complete all of the assignments?

-3) Are there specific times that we are required to get online for classes or is it online and we can watch at our own convenience during that week?
+3) Are there specific times that we are required to get online for class or are classes recorded?
+Can we watch at our own convenience during the week?

 4) If I attend your school as a member of the Indie Birth Private Contract Association, does that membership extend to my work in attending any births during the time I am enrolled in your school?